mohitk05/react-insta-stories/README.md

 `header` | Optional.
 Adds a header on the top.
 Object with `heading`, `subheading` and `profileImage` properties.
 `seeMore` | Optional.
 Adds a see more icon at the bottom of the story.
 On clicking, opens up this component.
 `type` | Optional.
 To distinguish a video story. `type: 'video'` is necessary for a video story.
-`storyStyles` | Optional.
+`styles` | Optional.
 Override the default story styles mentioned below.

 ### Default story styles
 Following are the default story content styles.
 Override them by providing your own style object with each story or a global override by using the `storyStyles` prop.